Andrea Mantegna: Assessment and legacy

 Giorgio Vasari eulogizes Mantegna, although pointing out his litigious character.
 He had been fond of his fellow pupils in Padua: and with two of them, Dario da Trevigi and Marco Zoppo, he retained steady friendships.
-Mantegna became very expensive in his habits, fell at times into financial difficulties, and had to press his valid claims for payment upon the attention of the Marchese.
+Mantegna became very extravagant in his habits, fell at times into financial difficulties, and had to press his valid claims for payment upon the attention of the Marchese.

 In terms of Classical taste, Mantegna distanced all contemporary competition.
-Though substantially related to the 15th century, his influence on the style and trends of his age was very marked over Italian art generally.
+Although substantially related to the fifteenth century, his influence on the style and trends of his age was very marked over Italian art generally.
 Giovanni Bellini, in his earlier works, obviously followed the lead of his brother-in-law Andrea.
 Albrecht Dürer was influenced by his style during his two trips in Italy, reproducing several of his engravings.
 Leonardo da Vinci took from Mantegna the use of decorations with festoons and fruit.

 Mantegna's main legacy is considered the introduction of spatial illusionism, both in frescoes and in sacra conversazione paintings: his tradition of ceiling decoration was followed for almost three centuries.
-Starting from the faint cupola of the Camera degli Sposi, Correggio built on the research of his master and collaborator into perspective constructions, eventually producing a masterwork like the dome of Cathedral of Parma.
+Starting from the faint cupola of the Camera degli Sposi, Correggio built on the research of his master and collaborator into perspective constructions, eventually producing a masterwork such as the dome of Cathedral of Parma.